Winter walks at Scotney Castle

 Happy to explore a bit further?

 If you'd like to roam a bit further afield onto the estate, then pull on your walking boots or wellies and follow one of our four way-marked trails.
 You can select the one that's right for you - whether it's distance, time or views you need to consider, or whether you'd like to head to the woods or over to the hopping huts.
-Maps are available to buy from Visitor Reception so that you can take one with you as you explore.
+Maps are available to buy from the garden entrance so that you can take one with you as you explore.
 Or you can download it to your phone following the link below.

 Follow in our ranger's footsteps

 Our ranger team know the estate like the back of their hands and they recommend you take a stroll along the waymarked parkland trail that takes you around the old castle.
 Climb the hill and turn to take in a warming winter view.
 The jagged ruins compliment the straight-lined mansion towering above.
 Hardy sheep graze the frozen ground and ducks paddle in the chilly moat.
 It's definitely worth the walk.

 Something to warm you up afterwards?